marconilanna/REPLesent/README.md

 An optional pattern may be specified immediately following the forward slash.
 Unicode characters and ANSI color escapes (as above) are supported.

+### Emoji

+To enable emoji support, you will need a copy of the `emoji.txt` file.

+Almost all shortcuts listed by the [Emoji cheat sheet](http://www.emoji-cheat-sheet.com/) are supported.
+You can look at `emoji.txt` for the definitive list of supported emoji.

+Emojis can be combined with horizontal rulers and, depending on your system fonts, ANSI colors, too.

+Emoji has only be tested on Mac OS X Terminal.app, YMMV.

 Thanks
 ------